 How do companies start with SLAs? – One of the most common examples of SLAs to start with is based around ticket severity types (low/normal/high/urgent) with different response and resolution timeframes assigned based on the severity.
 It should be noted that some companies prefer “private” and “public” SLAs – this means showing customers one thing with the SLAs stating another.
 For example, a company may tell customers to expect a support ticket response within 6 hours, but their SLA requires a 4 hour response.
 This gives them wiggle room and makes them look better to customers if they are able to respond faster - classic "under promise and over deliver".

 Want to learn more about how companies are utilizing SLAs?
 Click here to watch our webinar on SLAs with new and improved SLA functionalities and features

-- How can you efficiently manage SLAs? – You can do a lot with SLAs and keeping track of them has sometimes been a job within itself.
+How can you efficiently manage SLAs? – You can do a lot with SLAs and keeping track of them has sometimes been a job within itself.
 That’s why many B2B (business-to-business) companies are looking to simplify the management of these SLAs by utilizing new capabilities found within customer support software solutions.
-Some key features to look for in a solution to efficiently manage SLAs include…
+Some key features to look for in an efficient SLA management solution include…

 To summarize, SLAs can be the backbone of customer support relationships between two companies.
 Creating and managing SLAs are important to make sure you’re not only meeting the expectations of your agreements but to also hold yourself accountable.
 Getting started with SLAs is easy and selecting a help desk software solution to manage multiple unique SLAs will help to ensure you are doing your best to keep business relationships prosperous.